Buckinghamshire County Council Waste Management Project

 As part of the contract, FCC also operates High Heavens Waste Transfer Station (WTS) in High Wycombe situated in the south of the county.
 This site is used as a bulking facility to load Refuse Collection Vehicle (RCV) deliveries from Chiltern, Wycombe and South Bucks District Councils into articulated vehicles for efficient transfer of waste to Greatmoor EfW.
 Residual waste from Aylesbury Vale District Council is delivered directly into Greatmoor EfW due to close proximity to the site.

 Full service of the contract commenced in June 2016 following the construction of both facilities and successful commissioning of the EfW.
-This Annual Service Report provides an overview of the contract performance during the first contract year (June 2016 – March 2017).
-Subsequent reports will be produced annually thereafter and will cover the period from 1st April to 31st March the following year.
+This Annual Service Report provides an overview of the contract performance during the second contract year (April 2017 – March 2018).

 average electricity generated from waste recovery at Greatmoor EfW.